 Qualitative data was studied using QUALOG, a logic-based analysis tool.
 Initial feedback from instructors and students in beginning programming courses was positive.
 The instructors indicated that the visualization tools were useful in conveying to the students a visual model, relating the operations and underlying architecture of the physical machine to the execution of the program.
 Student responses indicated an awareness of the contribution of the software to their understanding of how the computer executes a program.
 In addition, a large percentage of the participants with little or no programming background stated that the understanding they gained from using GROK helped them in learning to write programs.
 More advanced students indicated an appreciation of the data visualizer component for debugging purposes.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Dann, Wanda Peters, "Dynamic, generic program visualization in a programming language environment" (1997).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 251.
+251.